erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Resiliency:

-<p>(Definition: The software should be reliable and available for use whenever required.
-It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.)</p>

 ##### High Availability

 ##### Fault Tolerance
 As explained in the [Messaging](#messaging) section, Kafka adds a layer of Fault Tolerance (all messages are persisted in Kafka logs, and can be consumed and re-consumed in case of failures).
 Note: **Consumer groups rebalancing** must be handled properly (refer specifically to the note in the [Activity-aggregator](#activity-aggregator-service) service).

 #### Security:

-<p>(Definition: The software should have robust security measures in place to protect sensitive data, prevent unauthorized access, and mitigate any potential security vulnerabilities.)</p>

 The services [Mobile application](#mobile-application), [Receiver](#receiver-service) and [Info](#info-service) should support the [OAuth2](https://oauth.net/2/) (Open Authorization 2.0) and [JWT](https://jwt.io/) (JSON Web Tokens) authentication protocols.
 Users should be able to authenticate using their Gmail account, for example, i.e. the system should not introduce a self made User Management component.